-Would you consider your diet healthy?
+Would you consider your diet as being healthy?
 A recent poll taken by National Public Radio found that roughly 75% of Americans ranked their diet as good, very good, or excellent.
-However, a recent study by the Center for Disease Control and Prevention found that almost 80% of Americans are not getting the recommended daily amount of fruits and vegetables in their diet, leading to the rates of obesity in the US are now estimated to be at nearly 36%.
+However, a different study by the Center for Disease Control and Prevention found that almost 80% of Americans are not getting the recommended daily amount of fruits and vegetables in their diet, leading to the rates of obesity in the US are now estimated to be at nearly 36%.
 Clearly there is a disconnect between what we think we know, and what we eat.

 One of the easiest ways to know the nutrition of the foods you eat is by reading product nutrition labels.
 Sadly, a recent study in the Journal of the Academy of Nutrition and Dietetics found that only ⅓ of US citizens actually read them.
 This same study also found that those who were reading their nutrition labels when grocery shopping tended to eat more fruits, vegetables, and whole grains in their diet.